mediamaxjapan/rubocop-swallow-exception/README.md

     expect(cop.messages.first).to eq('rescue body is empty!')
   end

-  it 'rescue body トップレベルで条件なしに raise してれば OK' do
+  it 'OK when raise exception in top level' do
     inspect_source(cop, <<-EOS)
       def bad_method
         p :hello